 Plan your search

-A good career exploration starting point is an appointment with your career advisor.
+A good career exploration starting point is an appointment with your career coach.

 The Walter Center for Career Achievement offers job search resources, career courses, job fairs, information about internships and full-time jobs, and help with social media networking through professional organizations.
 Get advice about how to write your resume, cover letter, reference list and prepare for job interviews, too.